 This course is designed to deepen students’ understanding of open and hidden organizational conflict and the formal and informal dispute resolution systems that address or obscure these conflicts.
 Students will examine different kinds of conflict management systems and the criteria for

 McCormack Graduate School of Policy Studies

-Negotiation is the bedrock skill in the field.
-The course addresses the development of negotiation skills and techniques and fosters student knowledge of the substantial body of negotiation theory now available.
-This course focuses on building students’ skills as negotiators.
-Students learn about alternative strategies
+Negotiation is the bedrock skill in this field.
+The course addresses the development of negotiation techniques and fosters student knowledge of the substantial body of negotiation theory that is now available.
+(Wednesday 5:30 p.m.-8:15 p.m.)

 Each year PON organizes a number of Career Panels to support students in their effort to build a career in the field of negotiation and conflict resolution.
 For example, the Building A Career in Conflict Resolution Series brought leading academics and practitioners together to share valuable insight and experiences in the following three areas:

 Institutions in the Greater Boston area that offer degrees or certificates in dispute resolution.